sheepzh/reciper/README.md

 ## Overview

-SOR is an open-standard schema for describing cooking recipes in a structured, machine-readable format.
+Recipe Code is an open-standard schema for describing cooking recipes in a structured, machine-readable format.

 ## Features